PrestaShop/hummingbird/README.md

     - Go to the `Network` tab.
     - Enable `Disable cache` (⚠️ this only works while DevTools stays open).
 2. Disable PrestaShop caching:
-    - In the back office, go to:
-      `Advanced Parameters` → `Performance`
+    - In the back office, go to: `Advanced Parameters` → `Performance`.
     - Under the Smarty section:
-        - Set Force compilation to `Yes`
+        - Set Force compilation to `Yes`.
-        - Set Cache to `No`
+        - Set Cache to `No`.
     - Under the CCC (Combine, Compress and Cache) section:
-        - Disable all options
+        - Disable all options.

 ## 📚 Storybook

 Storybook is used to document and preview the theme's UI components during development.
 You can view the [live documentation here](https://build.prestashop.com/hummingbird/).
 Since the theme is still in progress, contributions to improve or expand the documentation are welcome and encouraged.

+### ▶️ Run Storybook Locally

+To run Storybook on your machine:

+1. Make sure project dependencies are installed, if not, from the **project root** run: `npm ci`.
+2. Then run: `npm run storybook`.
+3. Storybook will be available at http://localhost:6006.

 ## 🤝 Contributing

-Please refer to the [contributing guide](https://github.com/PrestaShop/hummingbird/blob/develop/CONTRIBUTING.md)
+Please refer to the [contributing guide](https://github.com/PrestaShop/hummingbird/blob/develop/CONTRIBUTING.md).

 ## ✅ Continuous Integration